bearski/tt-ladder/README.md

 ### History

+#### 30 May 2014

+Added setting for the challenger's score in a forfeit.

 #### 29 May 2014

 An incorrect name or password at login no longer displays the password.
 Added the number of successful defenses of the top rung to the stats page.